Skip to content

 Outdoor Sauna Safety Guidelines

-Like any heat-based wellness practice, sauna use should follow basic safety guidelines.
+Like any heat-based routine, sauna use should follow basic safety guidelines.

 • Stay hydrated before and after sauna sessions.